S32-PAMS/PAMS-Docs/src/site/notes/Hardware/Building a Tag.md

 >[!note]
 >If the tag is being built without the detachment mechanism then the pressure sensor and the resistor do not need to be soldered on.

+## Tag Component Assembly:

+1. Solder on DWM1000 UWB module on custom PCB with castellated mounting holes.
+2. Solder on ESP32-WROOM-32 microcontroller
+	1. **IMPORTANT!** As we are using a 3.7V LiPo battery to power the tag, ensure that the ESP32 is capable of receiving voltages from 3V to 4.2V.
+This is dependent on the on-board LDO.
+	2. If the ESP32 is unable to receive a varied voltage, consider implementing an external LDO to regulate the voltage, or redesign a custom ESP32 development board for this use case (Ideal).
+3. Solder on MPU6050 accelerometer.
+4. Snip off excess pin lengths
+	1. This is to ensure that the pins would not puncture the LiPo battery upon mounting into the casing
+5. Solder the 3.7V LiPo battery onto the B+ and B- terminals of the TP4056 battery charging module respectively
+	1. Check the connection by briefly charging the battery via the USB-C port on the battery charging module.
+	2. **IMPORTANT!** If the charging does not seem to work, try using a USB-A to USB-C cable.
+USB-C cables have a function where it will stop power supply upon no/incorrect detection resistors, and the Chinese OEM TP4056 boards we bought did NOT have it, thus preventing the cable from supplying power.
+USB-A to USB-C cables however do not have this requirement and will supply power as per normal.
+6. Solder 2 cables from the Out+ and Out- of the TP4056 board to the pads on the back of the custom PCB.
+	1. **IMPORTANT!** There was no switch integrated in this device as there was no need to turn it off.
+Be careful to not let the positive and negative terminals touch when soldering, as it might cause sparks and/or an electrical fire
+7. *(OPTIONAL)* If assembling for tags with a detachment functionality, solder the 200k Ohm onto the custom PCB, and the force sensor on the back of the custom PCB
+8. The circuitry components for the tag is completed

 ## Tag Casing without Detachment